Thursday, April 13, 2023

 By Ezekiel Kimosop

 Conflict resolution is a critical issue of concern for the body of Christ.
 Christian conflicts vary from leadership related to congregational or interpersonal conflicts.
-They can also be classified in terms of their gravity, ranging from simple disagreements to fundamental doctrinal conflicts that divide Christian communions and traditions.
+They can also be classified by their gravity, ranging from simple disagreements to fundamental doctrinal conflicts that have divide Christian communions and traditions through the ages.

-The Bible provides a number of exhortations and guidelines on conflict resolution.
-Matthew 18 provides a suitable illustration the resolution of interpersonal offences within the Christian community.
-We shall examine a few New Testament illustrations below.
+The Bible conveys a number of exhortations and guidelines on conflict resolution.
+Matthew 18 provides a suitable illustration on the resolution of interpersonal offences within the Christian community.

-In Acts 15, a major conflict between the Jewish and Gentile churches was resolved under the famous Jerusalem Council.
-The two groups were compelled to sit and reason together in an effort to find a middle ground on the conflicting cultural and religious issues.
-The resolutions of the Jerusalem Council have served as foundational historical basis for the resolution of conflicts among Christian traditions.
+In Acts 15, a major conflict between the Jewish and Gentile church communions was resolved under the famous Jerusalem Council.
+The two groups were compelled to sit and reason together in an effort to find a middle ground on the conflicting cultural and religious practices that separated them.
+The resolutions of the Jerusalem Council have served as doctrinal guidelines for the resolution of conflicts among Christian traditions through the church ages.

-Paul and Barnabas sharply disagreed over John Mark accompanying them in a missionary journey in view of his conduct in a previous missionary assignment and this saw the two temporarily splitting up (Acts 15:36-41).
+In a separate conflict recorded in Scripture, Paul and Barnabas sharply disagreed over John Mark accompanying them in a missionary journey in view of the latter's conduct during a previous missionary assignment.
+The disagreement saw the two temporarily splitting up (Acts 15:36-41).
 It appears that the two ministers subsequently reconciled because Barnabas and John Mark are later mentioned as being in the company of Paul (Galatians 2:9, 13, 4:10).
-Christian disagreements should be resolved rather than being allowed to mutate and permeate.
+Christian disagreements should be expeditiously resolved in order to prevent their mutation and saturation in the community of God's people.

-1 Corinthians 5 reveals that moral conflicts involving believers should be expeditiously mediated and resolved by the congregational ministers and elders.
+1 Corinthians 5 reveals that moral conflicts involving believers should be expeditiously resolved by the congregational ministers and elders.
 This is also implied in 1 Timothy 5:19-20 that relates to accusations of sinful conduct touching on a Christian elder.
-The Bible provides a higher threshold of two or three witnesses in this context.
-This is perhaps intended to avoid unjustified or malicious accusations against Christian elders and overseers given the sensitivity of their roles in the congregation.
-This is more so where church leadership power conflicts abound.
+The Bible provides a threshold of two or three witnesses in this context.
+This is perhaps meant to check unjustified or malicious accusations against Christian elders and overseers given the sensitivity of their roles in the congregation.
+This is more so where church leadership conflicts abound.

-One of the most elaborate conflicts in the New Testament Scripture is the Corinthian church conflict.
-This conflict appears to have been partly precipitated by divided loyalties in the congregation on the one part and spiritual immaturity on the other.
+One of the most captivating conflicts in the New Testament Scripture is perhaps the Corinthian church conflict.
+This conflict was partly precipitated by divided loyalties in the congregation on the one part and spiritual immaturity on the other.
 Sections of the congregation were reportedly allied to Paul, Peter, and Apollos, respectively (1 Corinthians 3).
-Those allied to Peter perhaps consisted of radical Jews that questioned the validity of Paul's apostolic authority (cf. 2 Corinthians 11:5-33).
-We learn from other sections of New Testament Scripture that Paul was commissioned by Jesus as the apostle to the Gentiles (Acts 9:1-19).
-Peter, John and James were in charge of the Jerusalem church.
+Those allied to Peter may have been radical Jews that doubted the validity of Paul's apostolic authority (cf. 2 Corinthians 11:5-33).
+We learn from other sections of New Testament Scripture that Paul was commissioned by Jesus as the apostle to the Gentiles after His resurrection (Acts 9:1-19).
+Some argued that Paul could not qualify for apostolic office.
+The Jewish and Gentile communions were however distinct.
+Paul was assigned the Gentile ministry while Peter, John and James were in charge of the Jerusalem church which was predominantly Jewish.
 Their apostolic responsibilities did not intersect.

-Apollos was a visiting Alexandrian Jewish evangelist who was instructed in the way of Christ by a faithful Jewish couple, Priscilla and Aquila in Ephesus (Acts 18:24-28).
+When Apollos, a visiting Alexandrian Jewish evangelist, arrived in Ephesus, he was instructed in the way of Christ by a faithful Jewish couple, Priscilla and Aquila in Ephesus (Acts 18:24-28).
 He later left Corinth under circumstances that appear to be linked to the Corinthian conflict.
-He was reluctant to return to Corinth despite Paul imploring him to do so (1 Corinthians 16:12).
-Was Apollos wounded by the Corinthian conflict?
+It is instructive that he was reluctant to return to Corinth despite Paul imploring him to do so (1 Corinthians 16:12).
+Was Apollos perhaps wounded by the Corinthian conflict?

-It took Paul's apostolic intervention to contain the Corinthian conflict.
+It took Paul's apostolic intervention to buttress the Corinthian conflict.
 He wrote two epistles, with the first conveying a sharp rebuke on the Corinthians.
-Paul reminded the Corinthians about the preeminence of Christ in the church and the fact that church ministers were merely stewards of God's grace (1 Corinthians 3:1-17, 4:1-2).
-Paul also made a determination concerning a case relating to an immoral brother among the Corinthians (1 Corinthians 5).
+Paul reminded the Corinthians about the preeminence of Christ in the church and that church ministers were merely stewards of God's grace (1 Corinthians 3:1-17, 4:1-2).
+Paul was compelled to adjudicate a case relating to an immoral brother among the Corinthians (1 Corinthians 5).
 It appears that the Corinthians had failed to take a decisive action on the case, perhaps by reason of the immaturity of the congregation and the open leadership conflict.

-As regards doctrinal conflicts, Scripture reveals that they are to be resolved within the authority of sound Christian doctrine.
-Heresy and apostasy were considered as critical violations against the foundation of the Christian faith.
+Regarding doctrinal conflicts, Scripture reveals that they are to be resolved within the authority of sound Christian doctrine.
+Heresy and apostasy constituted critical violations against the foundation of the Christian faith.
 Paul excommunicated two heretics in the hope that they would cease to blaspheme (1 Timothy 1:20).
 Other passages of Scripture reveal that heresy and apostasy would be a defining feature in the last days (2 Timothy 3:1-9; 4:1-5; Jude 1:1-19).

 © Ezekiel Kimosop 2023